 - They have a high initial cost.

-- Wind blows intermittently and wind speeds vary, so an energy storage medium needs to be used with them if they are to be used independently.
+- Wind blows intermittently, its velocity varies, therefore, an energy storage medium needs to be used with them if they are to be used independently.
 Read about energy storage mediums on the energy storage page.

-- Ice can accumulate on wind turbine blades, however deicers can melt it off by melting the bottom layer of ice so it slides or falls off the blade.
+- Ice can accumulate on wind turbine blades.
+However deicers can melt it off.

 Uses of Wind Turbines

 - Electric water pumps for pumped hydroelectric storage or to pump water into storage facilities.

 - Aluminium electrolysis.

 First of all, you need to determine how much electricity you consume monthly and daily before you can determine the cost of a wind turbine set up for your home.
 You would not use a wind turbine to directly power your home, but you would use it to charge an energy storage system such as a bank of batteries, since that is capable of providing electricity without sudden interruptions or fluctuations.
 In other words, batteries act as a buffer for variable and intermittent wind power.